Applicants must submit abstracts to Scientific Sessions 2023. The Abstract Deadline is June 12, 2023, at 6 p.m. (CDT).

-The Louis N. and Arnold M. Katz Prize encourages new investigators to continue research careers in basic cardiovascular science.
+The Louis N. and Arnold M. Katz Basic Science Research Prize for Early Career Investigators encourages new investigators to continue research careers in basic cardiovascular science.
 This award historically has recognized research involving biochemical, cellular, molecular and genetic sciences, and now includes whole animal studies, especially those related to the creation of new genetic lines.

 |2019||Klitos Konstantinidis, MD